NerDiDream/kokoa-clone-2020/README.md

 # Kokoa Clone 2020 Update

-Follow the Course by Nomad Coder.
+Followed the Course by Nomad Coder.